BodenmillerGroup/neighbouRhood/README.md

 `
 devtools::install_github("BodenmillerGroup/neighbouRhood")
 `
+## Documentation
+Please follow the vignette https://github.com/BodenmillerGroup/neighbouRhood/blob/master/vignettes/example_permutation_analysis.Rmd to see an explaination about the concept behind the package and how to use it.

-The current vignette (https://github.com/BodenmillerGroup/neighbouRhood/blob/master/vignettes/example_permutation_analysis.Rmd) gives hints how to use the package, but is work in progress.
-However the individual functions are all documented, ie the documentation can be displayed using: `?neightbouRhood`.
+Also all individual functions are documented, ie the documentation can be displayed using: `?neightbouRhood`.

+## Support
+In case you need help, *please* open a Github issue!